Lightning Formula

 Where,

-d is the distance to the lightning
+• d is the distance to the lightning

-s is the speed of sound in air
+• s is the speed of sound in air

-t is the elapsed time between the lightning flash and thunder
+• t is the elapsed time between the lightning flash and thunder

-To Find The Speed Of Sound
+Speed Of Sound of Lightening Formula

 The speed of sound is defined as the distance travelled per unit of time by the point of a sound wave, such as compression or rarefaction.
 Under the same physical conditions, the speed of sound remains constant for all frequencies in a particular medium.

-To Find The Speed Of Sound, s=d/t
+To Find The Speed Of Sound, s = d/t

-Finding The Time Interval Between Flash And Thunder
+Time Interval Formula Between Flash And Thunder

 Because light travels at a far quicker rate than sound, the time it takes for light to reach the earth’s surface is insignificant.